betamore/fewd/quizzes/quizz1.md

 ---
 class: center, middle

-# What are the main components<br>of the Internet infrastructure?
+# What are the main components of the Internet infrastructure?

 ???